anamika1016/payment-advice1/README.md

 ### **Public-Facing Features**
 - Dedicated pages for Sign-In, Sign-Up, and Onboarding.
-- Public status page to view the real-time status of services.
 - Access to a demo of public pages displaying all joined organizations.
 - Timeline of incidents and status changes.